Creamy Pork Chops

 • Fresh thyme – For more robust flavor, use 1 tablespoon of fresh thyme.

-• Decrease the calories – Omit the bacon, use less oil, use less heavy cream and replace with chicken broth, nut milk or water.
+• Lighten it up – Omit the bacon, use less oil, use less heavy cream and replace with chicken broth, nut milk or water.

 • Make dairy free – Omit the butter and parmesan cheese.
 In place of heavy cream, use nut milk or coconut cream and add 1 teaspoon arrowroot powder.